 Major at MMC

-Lisa currently serves as CNBC’s Director of Media Content overseeing a team of 25 responsible for the lifecycle management of the network’s broadcast media – from acquisition through archiving, to workflow and implementation of the network’s media asset management system and infrastructure.
-In summer 2015 she attended the National Association for Black Journalists convention as a recruiter for CNBC, and most recently she was nominated as a Mentor for women to “Know Your Value,” Morning Joe’s (MSNBC) nationwide movement to empower women in the workplace.
+Lisa currently serves as CNBC’s Vice President of the Media Content Center overseeing a team of 25 responsible for the lifecycle management of the network’s broadcast media – from acquisition through archiving, to workflow and implementation of the network’s media asset management system and infrastructure.
+In summer 2015 she attended the National Association for Black Journalists convention as a recruiter for CNBC, she was nominated as a Mentor for women to “Know Your Value,” Morning Joe’s (MSNBC) nationwide movement to empower women in the workplace, and most recently, was a part of a professional development series at MMC for graduating Seniors.

 Lisa resides in the tri-state area with her husband, loves good suspense or murder mystery novels, and travels extensively.